parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 [username@clust-slurm-client RASflow_EDC]$ lfsgetquota YourProjectName
 ```

 In principle it should raise an error, but sometimes it doesn't and it's hard to find out what is the problem.
-So if a task fails with no error (typically mapping or counting), try to make more space (or ask for more space on [Community support](https://community.cluster.france-bioinformatique.fr)) before trying again.
+So if a task fails with no error (typically mapping or counting), try to make more space (or ask for more space on [IFB Community support](https://community.cluster.france-bioinformatique.fr) or [iPOP-UP Community support](https://discourse.rpbs.univ-paris-diderot.fr/c/ipop-up)) before trying again.